wiki @ ticX

 To legally be able to offer any property as being 'available for shared ownership', the first step is to contact a ticX Member, or establish your own ticX Membership.

-To buy a tenant in common share you will first need to become a ticX subscriber.
+To buy a TIC share you will first need to become a ticX subscriber.
 Subscribers get access to eXtra detailed information about each property to enable them to make an informed investment decision.

 Generally, for a single residential property, the ideal number of co-owner investors would be from 2 to 6.